azureweekly/azureadvocates-content/_posts/2019-05-09-CDA-Weekly-WrapUp.md

 **by: Thomas Maurer**

-This is a blog post about how to configure Windows Sandbox in Windows 10.
-Windows Sandbox is based on Hyper-V technology and allows you to spin up an isolated, temporary, desktop environment where you can run untrusted software.
+With the latest release of Windows 10 (1903), Microsoft introduced a new feature called Windows Sandbox: a built-in lightweight virtual machine that's based on Hyper-V technology that allows you to spin up an isolated, temporary, desktop environment to run untrusted software - great for demos, troubleshooting, or situations where you're dealing with malware.

-Readers will learn how to set up and use Windows Sandbox and how to do some advanced configurations using config files.
+In this short post, Thomas walks you through how to get started  - from prerequisites to set up and install to customizing your environment with advanced configurations and various settings.

-Tags: Windows
+Tags: Windows 10, Windows

 [Read More](https://www.thomasmaurer.ch/2019/05/how-to-configure-windows-sandbox/)

 Related Links:
 * [Windows Sandbox - Config Files - Microsoft Tech Community - 354902](https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/Windows-Sandbox-Config-Files/ba-p/354902?WT.mc_id=thomasmaurer-blog-thmaure)